Women in Scripture

 by Christine Egbert

-Many of us who’ve returned to the old paths, to the restoration of a Hebraic understanding of our faith, have come out of denominations teaching that women have no role to play in God’s kingdom, except to train up godly children and to be submissive help-meets to our husbands.
-These denominations teach that in our congregations women must remain silent.
-In this article, I hope to show (both through scripture and history) that although wives are indeed called to be in submission to their own husbands, and we are certainly charged with training our children (raising them in the fear and admonition of the LORD), that the Most High does use women in other capacities to further the work of His kingdom.
+Many of us who have returned to the old paths of the Christian faith, via restoration of the original Hebraic definition of faith, came out from denominations that taught that women have no significant roles to play in furthering God’s kingdom, except for training up godly children and being submissive wives to our husbands.
+In this article, I hope to show (through Scripture and history) that while a wife is certainly called to be in submission to her own husband and charged with training her children, the Most High uses women, and always has, in other capacities to further the work of God’s Kingdom.

-In a culture that frowned upon the religious education of women, Yeshua encouraged a women, who sat as his feet in the position of a disciple, saying, “Mary has chosen the better part, and it will not be taken away from her.”
+In a culture that frowned upon the religious education of women, Jesus (Yeshua) encouraged a woman, who sat at his feet—a position taken by disciples—saying, “Mary has chosen the better part and it will not be taken away from her.”
 (Luke 10:38-42)

-Yeshua used a Samaritan woman to proclaim the gospel to men.
-“Many of the Samaritans from that town believed in him because of the woman’s testimony.”
+Jesus (Yeshua) used a Samaritan woman to proclaim the gospel, and she proclaimed it even to men.
+“Many of the Samaritans from that town believed in Him because of the woman’s testimony.”
 (John 4:39; 28-42)

-The first human being the risen Messiah commissioned to announce the good news (gospel) of his resurrection was also a woman, Mary Magdalene.
+The first human being the Messiah commissioned to announce the good news (gospel) of His resurrection was the woman, and former prostitute, Mary Magdalene.
 (John 20:14-18)

-And in Romans 16:1-16, Paul greeted ten people by name, and he referred to all of them as colleagues in his ministry.
-Seven of those ten were women.
-I could go on, but I won’t belabor the point.
+Paul, in Romans 16:1-16, greeted ten people, whom he referred to as his colleagues in ministry, by name.
+Seven of the ten were women.

 Ancient Greco-Roman World of the First Century

-Paul’s demand that women must be silent during their religious services can only be properly understood when one knows the role women played in (pagan) religions during this time period.
 Pisidian Antioch was in the heart of Anatolia.
-There the religious expression of women took on a very “noisy, wild, and even orgasmic aspect.”
-Evidence that the religious practice of women crying out in a pagan religious service can be found in a plaque dedicated to the “secret cries of women” that was excavated from the sanctuary of Demeter at Corinth and reads “olylyngos”.
-(R. Stroud, “The Sanctuary of Demeter and Kore on Acrocorinth,” Hesperia 37, (1968) 299-317.
+There, religious expression of women took on a very “noisy”, “wild”, and even “orgasmic” aspect.
+Evidence that the religious practice of women crying out in a pagan religious service is found on a plaque, which says, “olylyngos” that is dedicated to the “secret cries of women”.
+It was excavated from the sanctuary of Demeter at Corinth (R. Stroud, “The Sanctuary of Demeter and Kore on Acrocorinth,” Hesperia 37, (1968) 299-317).

-Paul’s instructions regarding how women should act in a service were directed to specific (and very troubled) congregations that had serious problems regarding undesirable religious practices.
-(Catherine Kroger, “The Apostle Paul and the Greco-Roman Cults of Women.” (page 39)
+From this we know that Paul’s seemingly contradictory instructions regarding how women should conduct themselves in a worship service was directed at specific (and very troubled) congregations (Catherine Kroger, “The Apostle Paul and the Greco-Roman Cults of Women.” page 39).

 Deborah: A Judge and Leader of Israel

-Esther 9:20-32 explains how the Feast of Purim got inaugurated.
-Verse 32 says: “And the decree Esther made confined these matters of Purim.
-And it was written in the book.”
+Esther 9:20-32 explains how the Feast of Purim was created.
+Verse 32 states: “And the decree of Esther made rise these matters of Purim, and it was written in the book.”

 Women Sang in the Temple